sercankulcu/sercankulcu.github.io/_pencils/2026-06-08-adel-kalemcilik-turkey.md

 Adel’s product range also shows how much variation can exist inside the familiar wooden-pencil format.
 Graphite pencils, colored pencils, and copying pencils may share slats, grooves, bonding, shaping, coating, and printing steps, but their cores require different formulations.
 A factory producing all three is managing several material systems around the same basic wood-cased architecture.

 Quality control is especially important because much of this output is school stationery.
 Adel states that it performs roughly 10,000 product-safety tests and 30,000 product-quality tests each year across its portfolio.
 A modern pencil is judged not only by how it writes but also by the safety of coatings, pigments, erasers, and other materials used around it.

+## Why a Young Manufacturer Belongs in a Collection

 Adel is historically younger than the great Nuremberg or Geneva manufacturers, but that is precisely why it is worth collecting.
 Its story represents a later chapter of pencil history: postwar industrial growth, mass education, local manufacturing, international partnership, and regional export.